Markett will get people paid to talk about their favorite tech companies

 “Working with Uber and Lyft planted the seed of entrepreneurship,” says Bernstein.

 Indeed, Bernstein was so inspired by his brush with the startup world that he launched his own company.
-Bernstein’s first foray into the wild world of startup businesses was Interwallet (now called Maya), a bill pay kiosk network for the underbanked.
+Bernstein’s first foray into the wild world of startup businesses was Interwallet (now called Maya), a bill-pay kiosk network for the underbanked.

 Now, with Los Angeles-based Markett, Bernstein wants to give everyone the same opportunity he had — the ability to make money talking up the new startup services that they love.